EmmanuelM0147/KingsTech-Portfolio/README.md

 - [License](#license)

 ## Overview
-The KingsTech Portfolio is a visually appealing and responsive web application that presents the developer's skills, projects, and contact information in an organized way.
+This Portfolio is a visually appealing and responsive web application that presents my skills, projects, and contact information in an organized way.
 This project serves as a platform for personal branding and networking in the tech industry.

 ## Features
-- **Personal Introduction**: A short bio about KingsTech.
+- **Personal Introduction**: A short bio about Emmanuel Okeowo.
 - **Project Showcase**: Detailed descriptions of projects, including technologies used and links to source code or demos.
 - **Skills Overview**: Display of key technical skills.
 - **Contact Form**: A simple form allowing users to get in touch directly.